-• The custodial or noncustodial parent misses two scheduled appointments;

-- The custodial or noncustodial parent fails to provide requested information after two requests for the information; - The custodial or noncustodial parent refuses to cooperate during the interview; or - The custodial or noncustodial parent fails to appear for a court date or genetic test.
+- The custodial or noncustodial parent misses one scheduled appointment; - The custodial or noncustodial parent fails to provide requested information within ten (10) days after one request for the information; - The custodial or noncustodial parent refuses to cooperate during the interview; or - The custodial or noncustodial parent fails to appear for a court date or genetic test.
 (If the parent contacts the DFO office to reschedule in advance of the court date or genetic test date, schedule the parent for the next available court date or genetic test date.)

-NOTE: Noncooperation by the custodial parent is recorded on APPD.CLNT, and the noncustodial parent's noncooperation is recorded on APPD.ABSP by entering "ND" in the cooperation field.
+NOTE: Noncooperation by the custodial parent is recorded on the Support Application-Client Data (CLNT) screen, and the noncustodial parent's noncooperation is recorded on the Support Application-Absent Parent Data Screen (ABSP) by entering "ND" in the cooperation field.
 The importance of cooperating and what cooperation means must be discussed during the initial interview.